mon-gmx/mon-gmx.github.io/extras/intrusive_thoughts.md

 So here I may speak up on things that are bit controversial... or that's the idea anyway

+Corporate world withers your soul.
+Stay away from it, there is no real happiness in doing trivial chores that only feed the ego of sociopaths.
+You can do much better somewhere else, you don't need that car, you don't need that 2 stories house, you don't need that premium subscription, you don't need an overpriced latte.

 ### I think I was a DEI hire, and I am fine with it

 Basically that.
 Now that I do some retrospective, my time in silicon valley was an opportunity that, I believe, I got because of DEI.
 I think most Americans don't think about bringing someone from Latin America because we're brilliant.
 Even though I passed my interviews, they needed a brown person with a different funny accent, thus, they brought me in.
 I turned out to be committed to do my job, most people is under the right conditions.
 Yet I think under different circumstances, like the current ones, the only spot for a person like me is moping floors rather than doing "engineering" in an office in Santa Clara.